 The best time to go is in the summer.
-That way you can experience some of these beautiful beaches like the Good Harbour Bay Beach located south of Leland, Oval Beach in Saugatuck, or Fifth Avenue Beach in Manistee.
+That way, you can experience some beautiful beaches like the Good Harbour Bay Beach located south of Leland, Oval Beach in Saugatuck, or Fifth Avenue Beach in Manistee.

 Taking it Slow in Harbor Country